Carbon farming Australia – Carbon Offset Projects

 You should also have a read of our two part series on self-generating land based carbon offset projects How to Self-Generate Carbon Credits – Building an Offsets Strategy and Land-based Carbon Offsets – from Strategy to Implementation

-How to participate in the ERF
+How to participate in the ACCU Scheme?

 If you’re eligible, have decided on your method and want to take it to the next stage you will need to register your project with the CER.
 We’d recommend getting some expert guidance at this stage.
-ERF projects tend to take time, be complex and costly and you want to make sure you have everything in order as best as you possibly can before you register.
+ACCU projects tend to take time, be complex and costly and you want to make sure you have everything in order as best as you possibly can before you register.

-You can register a project and start earning ACCUs under the ERF without securing a contract with the CER at the auction up front.
+You can register a project and start earning ACCUs under the ACCU scheme without securing a contract with the CER at the auction up front.
 You can do that later – or sell them via the secondary market to organisations wanting to use credits towards their carbon neutral goals.
 Carbon offset brokers can help facilitate this process.

-We are established carbon market advisors and can provide further guidance on carbon abatement estimates and eligibility due diligence, economic analysis, project implementation and other strategic advisory support.
 Reach out to us for advice on building an offsets strategy or eligibility of a property for implementing a carbon project: email or Call +61 3 7035 1740.
 If you need advice on a wider climate change or sustainability strategy, we can help with that too.